puppetlabs/trapperkeeper/README.md

 order.

-Trapperkeeper provides a few built-in services such as a configuration service, a shutdown service, and a webserver service.
+Trapperkeeper provides a few built-in services such as a configuration service, a shutdown service, and an nREPL service.
 Your custom services can specify dependencies on these and leverage the functions that they provide.
 For more details, see the section on [built-in services](#built-in-services) later in this document.

 ## Credits